-Giving splendid surfing tours since 1987, the Surf Travel Company is one spot destination to all your surfing queries.
+Providing splendid surfing tours since 1987, the Surf Travel Company is one spot destination for all your surfing queries.
 It has highly professional and trained guides.
-Taking time to identify your surfing expectations, they provide you with customised packages, designed wholly according to your needs.
+Taking time to identify your surfing expectations, they provide you with customized packages, designed wholly according to your needs.
 Whether it is a bespoke tour, family vacation, or a couple's travel diary, the company provides room for all.

 The key to one heck of surfing experiences in the Maldives is to have experienced operators keeping an eye at you.
-The archipelago is a complex combination of surf breaks working on different swells, tides, and wind direction.
+The archipelago is a complex combination of surf breaks working on different swells, tides, and wind directions.
 The operators here swear by their surfing and safety skills.
-A seasoned guide is necessary for you to be put at a place where real adventure is guaranteed.
-Moreover, the operators keep you updated with the daily forecast to ensure you make right surfing choices.
-A ten nights package will cost you INR 2,95,000.
+A seasoned guide is necessary for you to be put at a place where the real adventure is guaranteed.
+Moreover, the operators keep you updated with the daily forecast to ensure you make the right surfing choices.

 Apart from these, you can find guides in local markets too.
 But make a wise choice while you choose one for yourself.
 Make sure they are experienced and know well about the activities you are willing to take onto.

 Tips for Surfing in Maldives